jhajek/Linux-text-book-part-1/Chapter-05/chapter-05.md

   Seeing the good that POSIX standardization brought to the Unix world, a similar industry group formed the [Linux Standard Base](https://en.wikipedia.org/wiki/Linux_Standard_Base "LSB"), or LSB.
 The LSB was put together for two main purposes.
 First it was hoped that application vendors (Oracle, Postgress, Sun, JBoss, IBM, etc, etc) would certify their products to work across different Linux distros that are LSB certified.
 Vendors pay a significant amount of money to Microsoft to get drivers certified across Windows for instance.
 Second was for creating a central Linux identity and reference guide for distros to comply with.
 The LSB started by extending POSIX and inclided new items unique to Linux.  *"The LSB specifies for example: standard libraries, system commands and utilities that extend the POSIX standard, the layout of the file system hierarchy, run levels, the printing system (including spoolers such as CUPS) and tools like Foomatic, and several extensions to the X Window System."* [^50] This initial standard body came together and was published in January of 2001.

   Most importantly the LSB sought to create an __ABI__, [Application Binary Interface](https://en.wikipedia.org/wiki/Application_binary_interface "ABI").
 This is different than an API, which assumes that there will be the same standard libraries to code against on every Linux distro.
-The ABI gives assurance that code __compiled__ using a C compiler with the ABI comptibility feature turned on will generate a binary file that will run on all LSB compliant Linux systems.
+The ABI gives assurance that code __compiled__ using a C compiler with the ABI compatibility feature turned on will generate a binary file that will run on all LSB compliant Linux systems.
 This is similar to a Windows .exe package you create.
 It runs on all Windows platforms from XP all the way to Windows 10, those operating systems are ABI compliant.
 The LSB wanted to guarantee this so that major vendors of software would not have to maintain multiple software versions, just maintain one version with ABI compatibility, thus preventing a barrier Linux enterprise adoption.

   The Linux Standard Base chose RPM (Red Hat Package Manager)[^51] as the standard way to distribute Linux packages but did not specify how a distro would install them, leaving this up to the individual distro.
 This caused Debian based distros-to create a conversion layer package manager called *Alien* which translates the RPM standard so it can be installed using the native *apt* package manger of Debian based distros.

 ### The Problem with the LSB

-The dream of a unified Linux standard never really occured. __No one implements LSB the way it was intended__.
-This post from the Debian LSB mainling list marked July 3rd 2015 says it all:
+The dream of a unified Linux standard never really occurred. __No one implements LSB the way it was intended__.
+This post from the Debian LSB mailing list marked July 3rd 2015 says it all:

 > The crux of the issue is, I think, whether this whole game is worth the work: I am yet to hear about software distribution happening through LSB packages.
 There are only _8_ applications by 6 companies on the LSB certified applications list, of which only one is against LSB >= 4.
 Amongst the distributions, RHEL 7.0 is LSB4.1, and Oracle 6, RHEL 6.0 and Ubuntu 9.04 are LSB 4. [^59]